tpiva/PackageQuality/README.md

 ### Run server

+**We strongly recommend to make a request to endpoint /v1/scheduler/sync to initalize database with Github projects, it'll do a sync**

 After database is instanced to run server, it's just necessary to run command - **.env** should exists:
 ```